kpocza/LoWe/docs/x.md

-# Running graphical apps on Window Maker on X.Org (W10 RedStone 2 - Ubuntu 16 LTS)
+# Running graphical apps on Unity on X.Org (W10 RedStone 2 - Ubuntu 16 LTS)

 Executing X-based graphical apps is a bit circumstantial at the moment.
 Simplification is expected in the future.